-Slavery and human trafficking awareness training is conducted for Jefferies' procurement and facilities team, legal, compliance, human resources and other individuals in its business with responsibility for managing suppliers in those areas identified as being higher risk.
+Slavery and human trafficking awareness training has been conducted for Jefferies' procurement and facilities team, legal, compliance and human resources.
+Training is also provided annually to individuals in Jefferies' business with responsibility for engaging suppliers in those areas identified as being of relative higher risk.

-The purpose of the training has been to help our staff understand the requirements of the Modern Slavery Act, raise awareness of modern slavery and human trafficking as an issue that could potentially affect our supply chain, provide assistance in identifying high risk suppliers and behaviours, and explain how we deal with potential modern slavery and human trafficking risks in our supply chain.
+The purpose of the training is to assist our staff in understanding the requirements of the Modern Slavery Act, raise awareness of modern slavery and human trafficking as an issue that could potentially affect our supply chain, provide assistance in identifying high risk suppliers and behaviours, and explain how we deal with potential modern slavery and human trafficking risks in our supply chain.